Portraits in Gardening: Ward Dasey

 Dasey does a lot of his birding close to home.
 He estimates his life list at 650 different species viewed in North America with about 400 of those sightings in New Jersey.
 These days he mostly documents migrant birds at Palmyra Cove and participates in Christmas counts.

-Until recently, Dasey's avocational duties included serving for 13 years as the regional editor for records of New Jersey Birds, a quarterly published by New Jersey Audubon.
-He also volunteered as his county's coordinator for the New Jersey Breeding Bird Atlas.
+Dasey's avocational duties once included serving as the regional editor for records of New Jersey Birds, a quarterly published by New Jersey Audubon.
+He held that position for 13 years.
+Dasey also volunteered as his county's coordinator for the New Jersey Breeding Bird Atlas.

 Advice to Gardeners